haneulshin1030/electronic-trading-platform/notebook.md

 - Throw an error if the client attempts to delete a user who is logged in (who is not themself).

-- If a user deletes themself, log them out (this only makes sense in the original version).
+- If a user deletes themself, log them out (in the regular/original version).

 - If a client is not logged in, throw an error if they attempt to send a message.